garmenty485/Databricks_ETL_TWstocks/README.md

 - Silver layer:
   - Checks for missing values.
   - For monthly data feature engineering: calculates Monthly Volume Record High (MVRH) and the percentage distance from the last MVRH.
   - For daily data feature engineering: calculates the highest/lowest return in the next 60 days.
+Note the definition of lowest return is the lowest "before" it hits the highest point during the period.
 - Gold layer:
   - Further aggregates features from the Silver layer to produce tables suitable for machine learning (e.g., days since last MVRH, return rates, 60-day profitability labels, etc.).